-Trust this user for delegation to specified services only.
+Trust this user for delegation to specified services only (known as “constrained delegation”).
 If you select this, you also have to do this:

 Select Use any authentication protocol.
 Otherwise, the pass-through session credentials of Kerberos will not work.

 In the list Services to which this account can present delegated credentials, add the following:

-With the option Trust this user for delegation to specified services only, known as “constrained delegation”, Active Directory will allow Virtual DataPort - and any other Denodo components that use the same SPN - to delegate the Kerberos credentials of the users only to the services on this list.
+With the option Trust this user for delegation to specified services only, Active Directory will allow Virtual DataPort - and any other Denodo components that use the same SPN - to delegate the Kerberos credentials of the users only to the services on this list.